Stiivi/Holon/README.md

 ### What is it not?

-This library is not a graph database, despite resembling some of the elements of it.
+This library is not a graph database neither generic graph library, despite having some sort of of resemblance.

 ## Features